alelodato/Pictures-and-Places/README.md

 ## CREDITS

 I want to credit and say thank you to the Code Institute tutoring team for helping through the realization of this project anytime i found some issues with my code.
-All the tutors have been keen on helping and their help was useful to complete this project.
+All the tutors have been keen on helping and their help was useful to debug and complete this project.

-All the icons used for the toggle menu,the reasons section,the footer and the website favicon,were taken from the [Font Awesome](https://fontawesome.com/) website;

-The font used in the website,"Bebas Neue" and "Urbanist",were taken from [Google Font](https://fonts.google.com/);

-All the background images and the reasons section video,were taken from the [Pexels](https://www.pexels.com/) website.
+I want to say thank you to my mentor Jubril for advice me through the realization of this project and for suggesting on using SweetAlert to make my alert look better.